gmac/professional-javascript/04_regex/intro_to_regex.md

 ## Basic Matchers

-A basic RegEx is formatted as a text pattern wrapped in `/` _delimiters_:
+A basic RegEx is formatted as a text pattern wrapped in `/` delimiters:

 ```javascript
 /bottle/